What does Pro Musica do?

 - Students may apply for grants to cover conference fees for state, national, and international conferences or competitions held at BGSU.

-- Your completed application will be automatically forwarded to the grant processor.
+- Your completed application will be automatically forwarded to the grant processor and you will receive an emailed copy of your responses.

 - All grant applications must be submitted by 5 p.m. on Monday during the week Pro Musica meets to be considered for that meeting.
 Pro Musica meets the first Thursday of every month, except for June and July.